-40 Years After The Assassination Of Harvey Milk, LGBT Candidates Find Success
+40 Years After The Assassination Of Harvey Milk, LGBTQ Candidates Find Success

 Grateful for Milk and others who changed the world

 It was a kind of political awakening for many who came of age in the years that followed.
-Today, the seat Milk held when he was killed, is occupied by another openly gay man, Rafael Mandelman.
+Today, the seat Milk held when he was killed is occupied by another openly gay man, Rafael Mandelman.

-"As someone who was five years old when he was shot," says Mandelman,"I am continually grateful not just for Harvey but for the folks of that generation who really did change the world."
+"As someone who was 5 years old when he was shot," says Mandelman, "I am continually grateful not just for Harvey but for the folks of that generation who really did change the world."

-But before all that happened, Mandelman notes, Milk had already changed himself.
+But before all that happened, Mandelman says, Milk had already changed himself.
 The closeted former Wall Street stockbroker left New York and came to San Francisco where he could open a small business and be out.
-That was the beginning of the change that carries on today, Mandelman continued: "Today young queer professionals certainly can be in San Francisco and be out and proud and work at Salesforce or you know in real estate or banks or any aspect of American business and do just fine."
+That was the beginning of the change that carries on today, Mandelman continued: "Today young queer professionals certainly can be in San Francisco and be out and proud and work at Salesforce, or you know, in real estate or banks or any aspect of American business and do just fine."

 Mandelman is hoping to build on Milk's legacy of progressive politics.
 But he worries that as queer people are priced out of gay neighborhoods like the Castro, it dilutes their political power.